-There is a conspiracy theory that the French media is distorting, oppressing and covering-up the protests of the Yellow Vest Movement.
-There is a “complete media blackout”.
-I really do not know what to say about all this, because, I mean, the same lies that were said about Syria and Assad, is now being said about Macron and France – “Macron is gassing his own people!”, “Macron, the butcher of France!”….
+There is a conspiracy that there is a complete media blackout of the Yellow Vest protests in France.
+I really don’t know what to say about all of this, because the same lies that were said about Syria and Assad, is now being said about Macron and France – “Macron is gassing his own people!”, “Macron, the butcher of France!”

-If a video which seems to be recent has been uploaded to the internet with titles like “The true…”, “Real footage…” etc, and it has very poor quality audio/video, then it is most likely a fake, or true, but taken out of its original context.
+If a video which seems to be recent has been uploaded to the internet with titles like “The true…”, “Real footage…” , and has very poor quality audio and video, then it is most likely fake, or true, but taken out of its original context.

 This is a viral video that has been circulating since the weekend.

 It was taken in Place du Capitole, Toulouse, and the demonstrator who was filming the protest said “there is no doubt about it: the raining lachrymator gas is coming from the helicopter” during the clashes between the police forces and some of the protesters.

 We will see below that this is not the case, but this video was quickly relayed by the accounts of the yellow vests: “in which democracy can we shoot protesters from a helicopter?”

 The police were on the other side of the square, in front of the Grand Hotel de l’Opera and can be seen in this other video, taken almost at the same time by a journalist from France 3 located on the other side:

 It was tear gas being launched from the police on the ground.
 The person filming moved the camera so it is not seen, and then blames the helicopter.
 Tear gases are usually shot in a bell (to avoid serious injury) using a pitcher from the ground, which can give the impression of falling from the sky.

 In the video used as supposed evidence of shots from the helicopter, we see at 0’09 seconds and 0’20 seconds that the tear gas canisters come from the position of the forces: